Soldatstar/Codebat/java(C)/Readme.txt

-everything written in c, using CodingBat's lecture.
+everything written in c, using CodingBats java lecture.